Thread Fire: Comprehensive Guide to Fire-Resistant Threads and Applications

 Key Uses Embroidery, turnout gear Ballistic, aerospace

-Both aramids resist organic solvents and acids but are sensitive to strong bases and UV light (especially para-aramid).
-When the heat is on, aramids stand tall—just don’t leave them sunbathing for too long.
+Both resist organic solvents and acids but are sensitive to strong bases and UV (especially para-aramid).

 2.2 Glass Fiber and Ceramic Threads: Extreme Heat Solutions

-When “hot” is an understatement, glass fiber and ceramic threads step in.
+When heat is truly extreme, glass and ceramic threads lead.

-- Applications: Aerospace insulation, industrial seals, and high-temperature gaskets.
+• Uses: Aerospace insulation, industrial seals, high-temperature gaskets.

 2.3 Comparative Analysis: Material Trade-offs and Selection Criteria